Vayk: History

 After the short-lived independence of Armenia between 1918 and 1920, the region became one of the main centres of the resistance against the Soviet rule, becoming part of the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.

 After falling to the Bolsheviks in July 1921, Soylan became part of the Armenian SSR.
 In 1931, it became the centre of the newly formed Azizbekov raion.
-In 1956, Soylan was given the status of an urban-type settlement and renamed Azizbekov in honor of the Bolshevik revolutionary Meshadi Azizbekov.
+In October 1956, amid the Khrushchev Thaw, Soylan was given the status of an urban-type settlement and renamed Azizbekov in honor of the Bolshevik revolutionary Meshadi Azizbekov.
+Anastas Mikoyan, Azizbekov's revolutionary comrade in the Baku Commune, visited the town a few years later, in the 1960s.
 In 1973, a branch of the Jermuk Mineral Water Factory was opened in Azizbekov.

 Shortly before the independence of Armenia, Azizbekov was renamed Vayk on 23 November 1990.
 Later in 1995, Vayk was given the status of a town within the Vayots Dzor Province as per the newly-adopted administrative reforms.
 The economy of the town has gradually declined in the post-independence period, and the Vayk branch of the Jermuk Water Factory was closed.